Nickel (United States coin): 1913 Liberty Head nickel rarity

-Buffalo or Native American Head (1913–1938)
+Buffalo or Indian Head (1913–1938)

-President Theodore Roosevelt in 1904 expressed his dissatisfaction with the artistic state of American coins, and hoped to hire sculptor Augustus Saint-Gaudens to beautify them.
+In 1904, President Theodore Roosevelt expressed his dissatisfaction with the artistic state of American coins, and hoped to hire sculptor Augustus Saint-Gaudens to beautify them.
 Saint-Gaudens, before his death in 1907, designed a new eagle and double eagle, which entered circulation that year; the cent, quarter eagle, and half eagle were redesigned by other artists and were released into circulation by 1909.
 That year, Mint Director Frank Leach instructed Barber to make pattern coins for new nickels.
 Most of these coins featured the first president, George Washington.
 However, the project was discontinued when Leach left office on November 1, 1909, to be replaced by Abram Andrew.

 On May 4, 1911, Eames MacVeagh, son of Treasury Secretary Franklin MacVeagh wrote to his father:

 Soon after the MacVeagh letter, Andrew announced that the Mint would solicit new designs for the nickel.
 Sculptor James Earle Fraser, who had been an assistant to Saint-Gaudens, approached the Mint, and rapidly produced concepts and designs.
 Mint Director George Roberts, who had returned to office in place of Andrew, initially favored a design featuring Lincoln, but Fraser soon developed a design featuring a Native American on one side and a bison on the other.
 Secretary MacVeagh wrote, "Tell him that of the three sketches which he submitted we would like to use the sketch of the head of the Indian and the sketch of the buffalo."
 In July 1912, news of the new nickel became public, and coin-operated machine manufacturers sought information.
 Clarence Hobbs of the Hobbs Manufacturing Company, maker of counterfeit detectors, feared the new nickel would not be passed by his devices.
 Hobbs demanded various changes to the design, to which the artist was reluctant to agree.